CryptoFiew/cryptofiew-hub/README.md

 ### Manually ( System-wide )

-To use Crypto Pulse Hub, you'll need to have RabbitMQ, InfluxDB, MongoDB, and Redis set up correctly and running before proceeding with the introductions below.
+To use CryptoFiew Hub, you'll need to have RabbitMQ, InfluxDB, MongoDB, and Redis set up correctly and running before proceeding with the introductions below.

 #### RabbitMQ